jrfnl/WP-plugin-notes/readme.txt

 == Description ==

+Allows you to add one or more notes/memorandi to plugins.

+Extremely useful when you:
+* use lots of plugins and want to document which is used for what
-Allows you to add notes to plugins.
-Useful when you're using lots of plugins and/or make modifications to a plugin and want to make a note of them, and/or work on your WordPress install with a group of people.
-This plugin was inspired by a post by [Chris Coyier](http://digwp.com): (http://digwp.com/2009/10/ideas-for-plugins/)
+* make modifications to a plugin and want to make a note of them
+* found a bug in a plugin and want to link to your bug report
+* work on your WordPress install with a group of people
+* work for customers and need to document your work
+* work on several wordpress installs and want to easily synchronize your plugin documentation between installs

 = Features =
 * Add/edit/delete notes for each plugin on the plugin page
+* Multiple notes per plugin _(since v2.0)_
-* You can use HTML in notes (v1.1)
+* You can use HTML in notes _(since v1.1)_
-* You can use [markdown syntax](http://daringfireball.net/projects/markdown/syntax) in notes (v1.5)
+* You can use [markdown syntax](http://daringfireball.net/projects/markdown/syntax) in notes _(since v1.5)_
-* You can use a number of variables which will be automagically replaced when the note displays (v1.5)
+* You can use a number of variables which will be automagically replaced when the note displays _(since v1.5)_
-* Save a note as a template for new notes (v1.5)
+* Save a note as a template for new notes _(since v1.5)_
-* You can color-code notes to see in one glance what's up or down (v1.6)
+* You can color-code notes to see in one glance what's up (or down ;-) ) _(since v1.6)_
-* Links within note automagically have `target="_blank"` added so you won't accidently leave your site while working with the plugins.
+* Links within notes automagically have `target="_blank"` added so you won't accidently leave your site while working with the plugins _(since v1.5)_
+* Version number of the plugin is automatically registered with the note, so you can easily see if the note applies to the current version of the plugin or to an older version _(since v2.0)_
+* Import/export notes between websites/WP installs.
+When you import notes they will be intelligently merged with existing notes _(since v2.0)_
+* Purge notes for plugins which are no longer installed on a website _(since v2.0)_
+* Output filters to alter the html output of the plugin _(since v1.5)_

 Please have a look at the [FAQ](http://wordpress.org/extend/plugins/plugin-notes/faq/) for more information about these features.

 = Requirements =

-The plugin requires PHP5+
+The plugin requires PHP5+ and WP 3.0+

 *****

 = Credits =

+This plugin was inspired by a post by [Chris Coyier](http://digwp.com): (http://digwp.com/2009/10/ideas-for-plugins/)

 **Markdown script**: [PHP Markdown 1.0.1.o](http://michelf.ca/projects/php-markdown/)

 **External link indicator**: liberally nicked from the [Better WP External Links](http://wordpress.org/extend/plugins/bwp-external-links/) plugin

+**DateFormatRegexGenerator script**: Guy Paddock from [Red Bottle Design](http://www.redbottledesign.com/blog/generating-pcre-regular-expressions-date-format-strings-php)

 = Translations =
 Dutch - [jrf](http://wordpress.org/support/profile/jrf)

-Please help us make this plugin available in more language by translating it.
+Please help us make this plugin available in more languages by translating it.
 See the [FAQ](http://wordpress.org/extend/plugins/plugin-notes/faq/) for more info.

 == Frequently Asked Questions ==

 = Where is the Plugin Notes data stored? =

-The notes are stored in the options table of the database.
+The notes are stored in the `plugin_notes` option in the options table of the database.

+= You say that the plugin will show the plugin version of when the note was made.
+Why don't I see it ? =

+This will only work for notes saved after you upgraded to version 2.0 of this plugin.

+= How can I remove a previously saved note template ? =

+Open a note form (either click 'edit note' on an existing note or 'add new note'), clear the form and click on the 'save as template' button.
+Done!

 = Which variables can I use ? =